| |

 many sports.
 He won the senior swimming and athletic championships, was

-In 1894, his first year after leaving school, he represented Wellington
+1894, his first year after leaving school, he represented Wellington at

-won the New Zealand amateur championship 10 times between 1899 and 1926
+the New Zealand amateur championship 10 times between 1899 and 1926 and the

-club champion at the Wellington Golf Club on 23 occasions, the Miramar
+champion at the Wellington Golf Club on 23 occasions, the Miramar Golf Club

-Golf Club champion six times and the Hutt Golf Club champion four times.
+champion six times and the Hutt Golf Club champion four times.
+In 1927 he

-In 1927 he was a member of the first New Zealand team to play in
+was a member of the first New Zealand team to play in international matches

 |